starcitizen-lug/lug-helper/README.md

 `Check my open file descriptors limit`
 - We recommend setting this to at least 524288.

-`Delete my USER folder and preserve my keybinds`
+`Delete my Star Citizen USER folder and preserve my keybinds`
 - The helper will make backups of any exported keybinds, delete your Star Citizen USER folder, then restore your keybind files.
 - To export your keybinds from within the game, go to:
   - *Options->Keybindings->Control Profiles->Save Control Settings*